Multi-linear Monogamy Relations for Three Qubit States: Abstract

 \section{Abstract}

-Characterizing the distribution of entanglement in multipartite systems is one of the most interesting topics on entanglement theory.
-Here we consider a multi-linear monogamy relation for a three-qubit system in terms of entanglement of formation (EoF) and concurrence.
-And under our conjecture, we can generalize the results to an $n$-qubit pure state.
-At last, we present a trade-off relation between all pairs of a three-qubit pure state in terms of quantum discord.
+The monogamy of entanglement means that entanglement cannot be freely shared.
+In 2014, Oliveira $et$ $al.$ [ Oliveira $et$ $al.$, Phys.
+Rev. A. \textbf{89}, 034303 (2014)] proposed a monogamy relation in the linear version and considered it in terms of entanglement of formation.
+Here we generalize the above version and consider a multi-linear monogamy relation for a multi-qubit system in terms of entanglement of formation and concurrence.
+Based on the above results, we present an entanglement criterion for genuine entangled states, also we consider the absolutely maximally entangled states and present what an absolutely maximally entangled state is for a three-qubit system.
+At last, we apply our results to a three-qubit pure state in terms of quantum discord.